vlad54rus/xray-fixes/README.md

 ### Gameplay fixes
 * Fixed inability to trade with NPCs that have supposedly infinite amount of money when the value of the sold items exceeded NPCs max money value.
+* Fixed traders paying slightly more than expected for broken weapons and outfits due to the non-linearization of the formula being done after setting its limits instead of before, effectively changing the minimum value.

 ### Graphical fixes
 * Fixed visual artifacts occasionally occuring during the rain. ([original commit](https://github.com/OpenXRay/xray-15/commit/b8fd8b925c8593e75addd158deed327c0aff8d0b) by [Xottab_DUTY](https://github.com/Xottab-DUTY) for [OpenXRay 1.5](https://github.com/OpenXRay/xray-15/))